ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ## Receipt Generation

-[TODO] this needs improvement
+The following steps must be followed to generate a receipt after the tree root has been signed:

 1. Let LEAF be the leaf in the Merkle tree for which a receipt should be generated.

-2. Let ROOT_HASH be the root hash of the Merkle tree that contains LEAF and SIGNATURE the signature over this root.
+2. Let ROOT_HASH be the root hash of the Merkle tree that contains LEAF, and SIGNATURE the signature over this root.

 3. Compute LEAF_HASH as the hash of LEAF.